iirezy1/Portfolio-Tutorial/README.md

 ## English

 ### 📄 Project Description
-To run the project, you can use the **Live Server** extension in VS Code to launch the website directly.
-Alternatively, you can open the `index.html` file with any web browser to view the site.
+This project is a personal website created using HTML and CSS.
+The site is designed to be **responsive**, meaning it adapts well to different screen sizes.
+A tutorial explaining the project is available on YouTube.

 ### 🖥️ How to Run the Project
-لتشغيل المشروع، يمكنك استخدام إضافة **Live Server** على محرر VS Code لتشغيل الموقع مباشرة.
-أو ببساطة، يمكنك فتح ملف `index.html` باستخدام أي متصفح ويب لتصفح الموقع.
+To run the project, you can use the Live Server extension on VS Code to launch the website directly.
+Alternatively, you can simply open the `index.html` file with any web browser to browse the site.

 ### 🛠️ Tools and Technologies Used
 - **HTML**: To create the website structure.